ByteSizedIT/week6Suraj/README.md

 - Verified that we are meeting all the acceptance crtieria within the project.
 - Created issues and netlified our app.

+(Before Lunch)
+- Assigned Issues & identified the best way to work as 3's.
+- Found a project reference
+- Created the basic layout of the piano
+- Added basic styles
+- Added audio files
+- Identifed the best way to apporach the project which is to use mapping and objects

+(After Lunch)
+- Making the piano work (linking the keys to audio)
+- Plan gamified version

 #### Wednesday
 - Assignend issues.